parmstro/rhis-builder-keycloak/README.md

+## rhis-builder-keycloak

+Fork it.
+Clone it.
+Configure it.
+Test it.
+Change it.
+Commit it.
+Create a PR.
+***
+**NOTE:** All ansible variables, files and templates for rhis-builder-* repos are now configured through the unified inventory project [rhis-builder-inventory](https://github.com/parmstro/rhis-builder-inventory)

 ## Purpose

 The rhis-builder-keycloak repository contains roles used in the Red Hat Infrastructure Standard to deploy and configure keycloak either as a standalone server or as a containerized deployment (containerized is in progress) to broker identity to systems and applications within the RHIS deployment.